TI-Toolkit/tokens-wiki/tokens/ΣInt(.md

 # `ΣInt(`

 ## Description
-Computes the sum, rounded to roundvalue, of the interest amount between pmt1 and pmt2 for an amortization schedule.
+Computes the sum, rounded to `roundvalue`, of the interest amount between `pmt1` and `pmt2` for an amortization schedule.

 <b>Availability</b>: Token available everywhere.